VickyGe22/fianlyear-teamProject-discussionForum/ProjectManagementFolder/a1894523 Zhige Zhang/README-ZhigeZhang.md

 ## Contributions:
-Build the structure and logics of home page which has the introduction, three main click button with router to navigate to other pages.
+- Build the structure and logics of home page which has the introduction, three main click button with router to navigate to other pages.
-BUild up the navigation bar, header, and footer.
+- Build up the navigation bar, header, and footer.
-Build up the function about general comments for use to make post.
+- Build up the function about general comments for use to make post.